kyma-project/kyma/docs/kyma/docs/04-06-gke-xip.io-domain.md

 ```
 >**NOTE:** Using this approach disables the Application Connector.

-2. Follow [these](#installation-install-kyma-on-a-gke-cluster-deploy-kyma) instructions to install Kyma using the configuration file you prepared.

 ### Manual IP allocation

 1. Get public IP addresses for the load balancer of the GKE cluster to which you deploy Kyma and for the load balancer of the Application Connector.